SingerLab/gac/README.md

 -   This package came out of the need to deliver some results.
-During the 11th hour (more like in borrowed time), I saw I was spending 85% of my time keeping 3 tables syncornized (bins, genes, and phenotypes), 10% rendering heatmaps, and 5% actually looking at the results.
+During the 11th hour (more like in borrowed time), I saw I was spending 85% of my time keeping 3 tables synchronized (bins, genes, and phenotypes), 10% rendering heatmaps, and 5% actually looking at the results.
 I began to think how lucky the people who only work with single-cell RNAseq are to have tools like Seurat and Scanpy, how simple and flexible those two tools are, and how nothing for DNA copy number is as powerful as the sister tools Seurat and Scanpy to manage the copy number matrix.
-I eventually realized that the main diference is the restriction imposed by the genome coordinates.
+I eventually realized that the main the difference is the restriction imposed by the genome coordinates.
     While staring at the AnnData diagram I realized that for copy number data, the unit is a `bin` and the .X should be a matrix of common `bins` for all cells.
 However, to make biological sense of the data, **gene level resolution** is required.
-Thus, building a syncronized matrix with genes is of outmost importance.
-At the 11th hour, having a gene to bin index (gene.index) allowed the flexibility to interpolate the bin data to gene level resolution and integration to the complete set of phenotypes, and QC data, but it’s not the restricted to the mouse mouse or human genomes.
+Thus, building a synchronized matrix with genes is of utmost importance.
+At the 11th hour, having a gene-to-bin index (gene.index) allowed the flexibility to interpolate the bin data to gene level resolution and integration to the complete set of phenotypes, and QC data, but it’s not the restricted to the mouse or human genomes.
 Cows, viruses, and plants have genomes too!

-The Singer Lab single-cell wet-lab and dry-lab endevours are carried forward by a skeleton crew.
-The need to have something simple that can help reduce the 85% of the time spent syncronizing bins, to genes, to phenotypes, and QC matrices capable of handling a large data set of &gt;24,000 cells was greatly needed.
+The need to have a simple tool to help reduce the 85% of the time spent synchronizing bins, genes, phenotypes, and QC matrices capable of handling a large data set of &gt;24,000 cells was greatly needed.
 Knowing the data is growing by the week, I integrated functions to deal with the n+1 problem.
-Lastly, my background in animal genomics allowed me to borrow the succesful frameworks used in Genomic Selection in an abstract way in hopes that we can provide appropriate models for future same-cell technologies.
+Lastly, my background in animal genomics allowed me to borrow the successful frameworks used in Genomic Selection in an abstract way in hopes that we can provide appropriate models for future same-cell technologies.